How To Choose Bolts

 Choice Factor 6 – Thread Pitch

 What Bolts for the Trailer Tongue?Fine Thread or Coarse Thread?
-That’s a good question without a definitive answer.
+That is a good question without a definitive answer.
 Here are some considerations.

-• Coarse Threads don’t have as many threads, so they can install faster.
+• Coarse Threads do not have as many threads, so they can install faster.

 • Fine Threads can create more clamp force with the reduced thread angle.